milasudril/snowflake-toolkit/README.md

     cd "snowflake-toolkit/code"

     # Run Wand to compile the project
-    ~/bin/wand "profile[release]"
+    ~/bin/maike

-Besides the release profile, there is a "profile", and a "debug" profile.
+Besides the release profile (stored in the default `maikeconfig.json`), there a "profile", and a "debug" profile.
+See the JSON files for information about the compiler settings.

 License
 -------